 Where the damage was done, neighbors pitched in to help residents affected by the floods with clean-up.

-Well water used by some residents for drinking and washing may have been contaminated by the floods.
-A water advisory was issued around 3 p.m.
-Friday for fewer than 200 Gilmer County residents living near Clear Creek and Turkey Creek who use well water, Paulk-Buchanan said.
+A water advisory went was issued around 3 p.m.
+Friday for the fewer than 200 Gilmer County residents living near Clear Creek and Turkey Creek who use well water, Paulk-Buchanan said.

 “If they think their well water may have been contaminated, they should switch to bottled water until the well is tested,” Paulk-Buchanan said.

-Residents who suspect their well was contaminated should only drink and cook with bottled water and call Gilmer County Emergency Management at 706-276-7246.
+Residents believing their well was contaminated should only drink and cook with bottled water and call Gilmer County Emergency Management at 706-276-7246.

 GEMA and Gilmer County officials are asking for donations of cleaning supplies, including bleach, buckets, mops, disposable gloves and trash bags; building supplies like two-by-fours, tarps, drywall, and sheetrock; and personal hygiene items such as baby wipes, small first-aid kits and mosquito repellent.